-- Information and Referral
+- Information and referral

-- Independent Living Skills Training
+- Independent Living skills training

-- Peer Mentorship
+- Peer counseling and mentoring

 - Housing Referral Services

-- Consumer directed Personal Attendant Services program
+- Consumer-directed Personal Attendant Services program

 - Disability Linkage line: Information, referral and assistance call center